-Many states are cracking down on “sales-tax shortcuts” like this by comparing vehicle sales prices to the book values.
+Many states are cracking down on “sales tax shortcuts” by comparing vehicle sales prices to the book values.
 It’s a good idea to keep any bank statements that prove the price is genuine, especially if you’re selling the vehicle for less than it’s worth.

-This may seem commonsensical, but do not hand over the title or complete the title transfer documentation until the car is completely paid off.
+As a seller, do not hand over the title or complete the title transfer documentation until the buyer pays for the car.
 Once the title transfer is complete, the buyer is the legal owner of the car, regardless of if you received payment or not.

-Upon receiving payment for the car, the seller should contact any lienholders to settle the outstanding debt on the vehicle.
+Upon receiving payment for the car, the seller should contact lienholders to settle any outstanding debt on the vehicle, should any exist.